 Creativity, Enrichment and Enjoyment

 Learning at Weeke is fun!
 Our exciting and creative curriculum makes learning more relevant and appealing to children as natural and appropriate links are made between subject areas, children's own interests and real life situations.
 By making cross curricular links, children's experiences are developed and learning becomes more purposeful and relevant.
 Children are also able to consolidate their learning by continuing to use skills and experiences in one area of learning to help them make progress in another.
 Our curriculum is not static but changes to reflect current issues and interests.
 Whole school themed days, exciting topics, varied teaching styles and techniques are used to engage, inspire and motivate children to learn.
 Our curriculum encourages children to explore, listen, talk, discuss, debate, think, evaluate their own/others work, investigate and apply learning, engage in first hand experiences, make links and make and learn from mistakes.
-Click here to see examples from our creative curriculum.

 Technology, Computing and IT

 Integrating technology throughout our curriculum is given high priority with each classroom having the use of an interactive whiteboard and access to laptops, iPads, iPods, programmable robots and digital microphones.
 Our four new classrooms have state of the art large digital touch screens.
 We also have a 'Discovery Centre' which houses our Library, a whiteboard and 16 computers. eSafety is also integral to our Computing curriculum; children in every year group are taught about the importance of staying safe on line.
 Click here to find out more about staying safe on line.

 Questioning and enquiry